Logger

 )

-Uses an existing *sql.DB connection instead of creating a new one:
+Use NewWithDB to provide an existing *sql.DB connection instead of letting Kat create one:

 )